djsime1/awesome-flipperzero/FAQ.md

 ### Why are there so many unmerged pull requests?
 > If there's multiple small pull requests open at the same time, I'll often merge them together as a single update.
 Due to the way GitHub works, I'm unable to mark them as merged when I do this.
 To compensate, I include the contributors as co-authors on the commit, and mention the Pull Request ID's as part of the update message.

+### This is really cool!
+Is there a way I can donate to you?
+> I really appreciate the kind words, however I'm not accepting personal monetary donations.
+> If you're really insistent, I'll accept a Discord Nitro gift ([`@DJ#9822`](https://discord.gg/9rduBhctJ6)) or Steam Game ([`/id/djsime1`](https://steamcommunity.com/id/djsime1/))!
+> Besides that, why not support a local charity/organization instead?
+My personal recommendation is the [Electronic Frontier Foundation](https://supporters.eff.org/donate).